NocturnalProgrammerJay/MeetupProject_NextJS-React/README.md

 - `/components`: Contains reusable React components.
 - `/pages`: Contains Next.js pages and API routes.
 - `/public`: Contains static assets such as images and fonts.
-- `/styles`: Contains global CSS styles and utility classes.

 ## File-based Routing

 Next.js uses file-based routing to automatically generate routes based on the file system.
-For example, the `/pages/index.js` file represents the homepage of the application.
-The `/pages/meetups/index.js` file represents the page that displays a list of meetups.
+For example, the `/pages/new-meetups/index.js` file represents the homepage of the application and displays a list of meetups.
 By organizing the files in this way, we can create a clean and intuitive directory structure for our application.

 ## API Routes